 Of course, I’m not saying that music exams are bad.
-The mistake is to base your teaching around an exam syllabus and use the syllabus like a curriculum.
+The mistake is to base your piano lessons around an exam syllabus and use the syllabus like a curriculum.

 “…an exam is only part of your toolkit and if you were to only learn three exam pieces a year, you would only have scratched the surface of music over an 8-9 year period”.

 We want our students to do much more than just scratch the surface of music, right?